hawa-lc4/Tasmota-dev/tasmota/tasmota-UCO/README.md

                         Build:  env:tasmota4M-rule  oder env:tasmota4M-script (script untested!)

 - UCO_SML-logger:       A simple smart meter reader and data logger to SD-card for dedicated smart meters I have access to.
 Based on ESP8266 board.
+                        Work In Progress!
+The logging rate is too high; has to be changed.
                         Build:  env:tasmota4M-script  only
                         Work in progress .....
+- UCO_SML-reader&NTP:   Basically the same as UCO_SML-logger; a special version to permanently in AP mode and expanded by a RTC module to work fully without internet access.
+A special version for Volker.

 - UCO_mbtcp-gate:       A modbusTCP gateway for a PV-Inverter together with a PWM fan control for this inverter based on temperature given by a DS18B20 sensor
                         Also including a smartmeter reader to provide grid data to a MQTT broker